 - Anyone travelling within the Bahamas must apply for a Domestic Bahamas Travel Health Visa at https://travel.gov.bs/

-- If you’re departing New Providence or Grand Bahama for any other Bahamian island, you will also need a negative COVID-19 RT-PCR test result, except during emergencies.
-(No test is required to travel to Nassau or Freeport from any family island.)
+- If you’re departing New Providence, Grand Bahama, or the Abaco mainland for any other Bahamian island, you will also need a negative COVID-19 RT-PCR test result, except during emergencies.
 You must also submit to a COVID-19 Rapid Antigen Test on day 5 of your stay (if applicable).

 For full and up-to-date details on entry and travel protocols, visit Bahamas.com/travelupdates.